jckarter/clay/doc/primitives-reference.md

     [E]
     Enum?(static E) : Bool;

-`Enum?` returns true if `E` is a symbol that names an enum type, false if `E` is not a symbol or is a non-enum-type symbol.
+`Enum?` returns true if `E` is a symbol that names an enum type, or false if `E` is not a symbol or is a non-enum-type symbol.

 #### <a name="enummembercount"></a>EnumMemberCount